 A Course Certificate is an official Coursera credential that confirms that you successfully completed a course on Coursera.
-You can see what a Coursera Course Certificate looks like here.

 See your Course Certificates

 You can see all the Course Certificates you've earned on your Accomplishments page.
 From there, you can download, print, or share your Certificates.

 You can also check your Accomplishments page to see courses you completed but did not earn Course Certificates for, and your final grades in all the courses you've completed.

 - The logo of the partner institution offering the course, if the partner institution includes it

 - A verification URL that allows others to check the Certificate's authenticity